mehran66/anonfaces/README.md

 `anonfaces` supports all commonly used operating systems (Linux, Windows, MacOS), but it requires using a command-line shell such as bash.
 There are currently no plans of creating a graphical user interface.

-The recommended way of installing `anonfaces` is via the `pip` package manager.
+The recommended way of installing `anonfaces` is via the `pip` package manager (But PYPI has not been updated with the newest changes mentioned here).
 This requires that you have Python 3.6 or later installed on your system.
 It is recommended to set up and activate a new [virtual environment](https://realpython.com/python-virtual-environments-a-primer/) first.
 Then you can install the latest release of `anonfaces` and all necessary dependencies by running:

-    $ python3 -m pip install anonfaces
+    python -m pip install anonfaces

 Alternatively, if you want to use the latest (unreleased) revision directly from GitHub, you can run:

-    $ python3 -m pip install 'git+https://github.com/StealUrKill/anonfaces'
+    python -m pip install "git+https://github.com/StealUrKill/anonfaces"

 This will only install the dependencies that are strictly required for running the tool.
 If you want to speed up processing by enabling hardware acceleration, you will need to manually install additional packages, see [Hardware acceleration](#hardware-acceleration)